genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/06_forms.md

 	<zero-button @click=${(x) => x.insertTrade()}>Add Trade</zero-button>
 </div>
 ```
 Now if everything has worked, you can go to your browser, insert the data for a new trade, and then click the button.
-The new trade displays in the data grid of the trade view `ALL_TRADES` in the top right of the page.
+The new trade is then displayed in the data grid of the trade view `ALL_TRADES` in the top right of the page.

 ![](/img/finished-trade-view.png)

 ## Advanced features

-If you need a completely custom form you can pass `uischema` and `jsonSchema` directly to a `foundation-form` and it will be auto-generated based on these inputs.
+If you need a completely custom form, you can pass `uischema` and `jsonSchema` directly to a `foundation-form` and it will be auto-generated based on these inputs.

 ```html title='form.template.ts'
 <foundation-form